-4-H Wildlife Habitat Education Program and Practice Session
+Welcome to the 4-H Wildlife Habitat Education Program or WHEP!

-Welcome to the Arkansas 4-H Wildlife Habitat Education Program (WHEP)!
-Our announced region for 2020 contests and events is Southeast Mixed Forest and Outer Coastal Plain.
-Wildlife ID will include species listed in this region, as well as species from both Urban and Wetland ecoregions.
+Our announced region for 2022 contests and events is Wetland.
+Wildlife ID will include species listed in this region, as well as species from Urban and Eastern Deciduous Forest ecoregions.

-- Wildlife Habitat Education Program (WHEP) State Contest – The state contest will be held Friday, April 24, 2020 at 9:00 a.m. in the Arkadelphia area.
+- Wildlife Habitat Education Program (WHEP) State Contest – Friday, April 29, 2022 @ 5 Oaks Lodge in Humphrey.

 WHEP Study Guide (HANDBOOK)

-- The WHEP Study Guide for Southeast Mixed Forest and Outer Coastal Plain can be downloaded and printed free of charge (the file is very large and may be slow to download).
+- The WHEP Study Guide for Wetlands is not available yet.
+When it becomes available , it can be downloaded and printed free of charge (the file is very large and may be slow to download).
 The study guide can be downloaded and/or printed by activity under the tabs listed below.

 - The WHEP Study Guide can be ordered through the UA Cooperative Extension Service's Print Shop.
 Order by contacting your County Extension Office.
 The county office will send a request form to the Print Shop.
 Costs vary from year to year depending on the number of pages.
 Typically the cost for a black and white copy is about $10 and a color copy is about $36.
 Contact your County Extension Office for exact pricing.